lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 corresponding public key.
 4. The implementation MUST NOT use the key pair for certificate issuance if the verification fails.

+Certificate Authorities (CAs) that issue certificates containing ML-DSA public keys SHOULD perform appropriate validation of the public key prior to certificate issuance.
+This validation MAY include:

+1. The CA SHOULD verify that the public key conforms to the format specified in
+{{ML-DSA-PublicKey}}.
+2. The CA SHOULD verify that the size of the public key matches that described in
+{{ML-DSAParameters}} for the provided parameter set defined by the OID.

 ### Private Key Format Validation